Millefeuille42/HelldiversIITools/README.md

 ### API Support

-To fuel your operations, the bot taps into two key APIs:
+To fuel your operations, the bot taps into the official Helldivers II API:

-1. **Official Helldivers API**: A sanctioned source for critical data.
-2. **Unofficial Helldivers API (Diveharder)**: A clandestine source for supplementary information.

 ## Deployment Tactics